tseeker/reconstructed/README.md

 A `reconstructed` inventory executes a list of instructions that is read from the `instructions` YAML field.
-Each instruction is a table with some minimal control flow (`when` and `loop` keywords that work mostly like their playbook cousins), an `action` field that contains the name of the instruction to execute, and whatever fields are needed for the instruction.
+Each instruction is a table with some minimal control flow (`when`, `loop` and `run_once` keywords that work mostly like their playbook cousins), an `action` field that contains the name of the instruction to execute, and whatever fields are needed for the instruction.

 The following actions are supported: